IQSS/dataverse/doc/sphinx-guides/source/developers/troubleshooting.rst

 mail.smtp.socketFactory.class			javax.net.ssl.SSLSocketFactory
 ======================================	==============================

 **\*WARNING**: Entering a password here will *not* conceal it on-screen.
-It’s recommended to use an *app password* (for smtp.gmail.com users) or utilize a dedicated/non-personal user account with SMTP server auths so that you do not risk compromising your password.
+It's recommended to use an *app password* (for smtp.gmail.com users) or utilize a dedicated/non-personal user account with SMTP server auths so that you do not risk compromising your password.

 Save these changes at the top of the page and restart your app server to try it out.